strawfervor/Plunge-into-Protection/README.md

 You have certainly never encountered such unique gameplay!

 The game offers two modes of gameplay - Classic, which refers to the original version, and Random, where the player faces random waves of enemies on a randomly generated level.
 Both modes never end.
-It's possible that a Story mode will be added later, with manually created original levels.

 The game is under active development.